 Photo credits to original owners.
 Photos 2 & 3 to Kpopme.
-Photos 4 thru 12 to my line and concert buddy, Alexis Remington.
+Photos 1 and 4 thru 12 to my line and concert buddy, Alexis Remington.
 You can see more amazing photos from Alexis on her instagram www.instagram.com/sweetminki

 Please do not copy or use without permission and accreditation.